RichardoC/tales.fromprod.com/src/_posts/2021-08-05-always-document-api-limitations.md

 Slack support were lovely, but essentially wondering why would I do such a thing, and suggested I just don't send as many emojis 😔

 ### Max length != max length
 The number of slackmojis you can send seems to vary, though on what I'm not sure.
 The message needs to be less than 40k characters long, but it also seems to depend on which slackmoji you want to send.
 It seems that you can only send about half as many animated slackmojis...
-Which seems to be for the best given how slow the client gets when you send 5 messages, each with ~20k animated slackmojis.
+Which seems to be for the best.
+The client gets *slow* when you send 5 messages, each with *only* 1,100 animated slackmojis.

 ## TLDR